Decoy Effect

 The decoy must meet two criteria:

 A decoy that’s too cheap or too obviously bad stops working.
-It needs to feel like a plausible option that someone might choose — until they look more carefully.
+It needs to feel like a plausible option that someone might choose — until they look more carefully at the comparison.

 Decoy Effect in SaaS Pricing Tables